 These are the field procedures to follow in both upland and wetland areas:

 2. Locate the topographic (topo) break.
-While not a true indicator, wetland boundaries are often associated with changes in topography, where the wetland is predominantly lower in the landscape.
+While not an accurate indicator, wetland boundaries are often associated with changes in topography, where the wetland is predominantly lower in the landscape.

 3. Complete a soil sample.